gothamsound/br-x32-name-sync/readme.txt

 Description:
 ------------

-This Applescript synchronizes track names from Boom Recorder to a networked Behringer X32 mixer.
+This Applescript continually synchronizes track names from Boom Recorder to a networked Behringer X32 mixer.
 Editing a track name in Boom Recorder should be reflected in real-time on the X32.

 ------
 Usage: